April 29-May 3 Two Cities Havana and Santiago, Cuba!

 - Your travel visa

 GET IN ON THIS!
 Go through the time tunnel to life in the 1950’s while you can!
 With us it’s usually a small group, more fun than a big group.

 See our video playlist from the last Cuba trip!
 See our Photo Gallery

 This trip has lots of cool tours but no fishing.
 If you want to fish, go to the Keys afterwards as the fishing there isn’t much different than in Cuba.

 See Havana and Historical Santiago!

 Why Santiago?
 Santiago was the First Capital of Cuba, a plunge into Cuban history.
 This is where Fidel Castro launched his revolution and the fight against Batista, plus where Bacardi based their first-ever rum factory.
 All Cuban Bacardi rum factories were confiscated during the revolution.
-Santiago is the birthplace of some Cuban music genres (recommended to watch the film “Buena Vista Social Club”).
+Santiago (not far from Guantanamo) is the birthplace of some Cuban music genres (recommended to watch the film “Buena Vista Social Club”).
 It is the first of seven settlements in Cuba founded by Europeans in the 16th Century.
 The founding fathers made the most of its stunning setting, a coastal terrace with structures built with precious woods from the tall forest on the nearby mountain range to raise the first buildings of what would, for several years, be Cuba’s first capital.
 Close by the Caribbean Sea, with a backdrop of mountains and terrain; it is one of the most beautiful and joyous of Cuba’s cities, filled with a mixture of architectural styles which run from the baroque to the neoclassical.
 We are flying as to drive it takes 8-10 hours.